Sekenre/cbor-ordered-map-spec/CBOR_Ordered_Map.md

 The encoding and decoding applications need to agree on what types of items are going to be used in ordered maps.

-Duplicate keys are also prohibited by CBOR decoders that are using strict mode [2].
+Duplicate keys are may be ignored or considered an error by generic CBOR decoders [2].

 ## Rationale